 The startup sequence specifies the order in which the server checks devices to find a boot record.
 The server starts from the first boot record that it finds.
-For example, you can define a startup sequence that checks for a CD or DVD in the CD or DVD drive, then checks the hard disk drive, and then checks a network adapter.
+For example, you can define a startup sequence that checks for a CD or DVD in the CD or DVD drive, then checks the hard disk drive, and then checks for a USB key drive (flash drive).
 If the server has Wake on LAN hardware and software and the operating system supports Wake on LAN functions, you can specify a startup sequence for the Wake on LAN functions.

-If you have not changed the default startup sequence, the server starts the devices in the following order: the CD or DVD drive; then, the USB diskette drive, USB memory key, USB CD drive, or USB hard disk drive, if you have installed any in the server; then, the hard disk drives that are connected to the system board; then, the drives connected to the SAS/SATA controller; then, the integrated Ethernet controllers 1 and 2; then, the PCI Express slots 1 and 2.
-This choice is on the full Configuration/Setup Utility menu only.
+If you have not changed the default startup sequence, the server starts the devices in the following order: the CD or DVD drive; then, the USB diskette drive, USB memory key, USB CD drive, or USB hard disk drive, if you have installed any in the server; then, the hard disk drives that are connected to the system board; then, the drives that are connected to the SAS/SATA controller; then, the integrated Ethernet controllers 1 and 2.